 Inquiries regarding candidates' election expenses

-ROs may receive inquiries from candidates, official agents, auditors, the public and the media regarding election expenses.
+You may receive inquiries from candidates, official agents, auditors, the public and the media regarding election expenses.

-All inquiries must be referred to the Political Entities Support Network (How to Reach Us).
-Do not attempt to answer questions or provide any information, interpretation or explanations on the CEA’s financial reporting requirements nor attempt to answer questions on filling election expenses documents.
+All inquiries must be referred to the Political Entities Support Network (How to reach us).
+Do not attempt to answer questions or provide any information, interpretation or explanations on the CEA's financial reporting requirements nor attempt to answer questions on filling election expenses documents.